-The below guide contains spoilers for DS9, and is by no means entirely comprehensive for the show - but these are the episodes to watch if you want to get to know Jadzia Dax a little better, and fall in love with her the way I did, before she ultimately departed from the series.
+The guide below contains spoilers for DS9 and is by no means entirely comprehensive for the show -- but these are the episodes to watch if you want to get to know Jadzia Dax a little better, and fall in love with her the way I did, before she ultimately departed from the series.

 “Emissary, Parts One and Two” (Season 1, Episodes 1 and 2)

 Jadzia’s forced to reckon with the past — Curzon’s, more specifically — when an old murder case gets reopened and the previous Dax host becomes the number one suspect.
-This is a fascinating look into the intricacies of the Trill society, and asks both characters and audience alike to consider the question of whether or not a Trill is responsible for the actions of its prior hosts.
+This is a fascinating look into the intricacies of the Trill society, and asks both characters and audience alike to consider the question of whether a Trill is responsible for the actions of its prior hosts.
 It’s also a great furthering of the Jadzia/Sisko friendship.

 “Invasive Procedures” (Season 2, Episode 4)